getcord/cord-openai-chatbot/README.md

 14. Run `npm run dev` and your local client should be set up!
 Check using the url given in your terminal.

-15. You should see the chat load up and a second later the AI bot send it's first message to you.
+15. You should see the chat load up and a second later the AI bot will send its first message to you.

 ---